muennix/IbHandler/README.md

 The logging instance is located at mxh.logger in case you want to modify it directly, e.g., to divert the output to a file.

 ###Close connection
-In order to close the conenction and get (if applicable) an overview of currently open orders, run
+In order to gracefully close the conenction and get (if applicable) an overview of currently open orders, call

 	mxh.release()